Armelline/gs-tauri/README.md

 Assuming you read the warning above, you should be able to do some tests of your game and then exit it using them method explained.
 But that’s really not an ideal situation to put a player in!
 There are two ways you can avoid it.
 One is by adding a Quit button to your game, which we’ll cover later, and the other is to just start the game in Windowed mode.
 You can do the latter by editing the ```tauri.conf.json``` file, which is explore below.

-*Note: If you’re doing this tutorial with the demo project provided, the buttons WILL NOT work at this stage.
-That’s coming later!*
+*Note: If you’re doing this tutorial with the demo project provided, the buttons SHOULD work at this stage.
+Be sure to test them both out!*

 ## More editing of “tauri.conf”